The Unholy Four (1970 film)

 The Unholy Four (Italian: Ciakmull (L'uomo della vendetta), lit.
-"Ciakmull (The vengeful man)"), also known as Chuck Moll, is a 1970 Italian Spaghetti Western.
+"Ciakmull (The vengeful man)"), also known as Chuck Mool, is a 1970 Italian Spaghetti Western.
 The film represents the directorial debut of Enzo Barboni, who was, until then, a respected cinematographer.
 He replaced Ferdinando Baldi, who was fired by the producer Manolo Bolognini because of his insistence in wanting to engage the actress Annabella Incontrera in the role of Sheila.

 Plot

 When a violent gang robs a bank, they also commit arson because the diversion eases their getaway.
 While the local prison is burning, four of its inmates profit from the general turmoil too.
-Among the four escapees is Chuck Moll, a young man suffering with amnesia, who only remembers about his previous life that he has been home in the town Oxaca.
+Among the four escapees is Chuck Mool, a young man suffering with amnesia, who only remembers about his previous life that he has been home in the town Oxaca.
 For lack of a better idea all the fugitives go there.
-It shows that Moll is not forgotten in Oxaca.
-Lion Udo, the father of one of the bankrobbers, recognises Moll.
-He, whose clan has a feud with Moll's family, takes advantage of his condition by turning him against his own kin.
-Before this plan works out, Moll is warned on time by one of his fellow fugitives.
-Moll contacts his half-brother Alan and his father John Caldwell.
+It shows that Mool is not forgotten in Oxaca.
+Lion Udo, the father of one of the bankrobbers, recognizes Mool.
+He, whose clan has a feud with Mool's family, takes advantage of his condition by turning him against his own kin.
+Before this plan works out, Mool is warned in time by one of his fellow fugitives.
+Mool contacts his half-brother Alan and his father John Caldwell.
 Only then he learns what caused his amnesia and why he'd ended up in prison.
-It was Alan who once mistreated Moll and ran a scheme to put him away.
-He hates Moll since he knows that he is not the son of John Caldwell, but the child of a rapist.
+It was Alan who once mistreated Mool and ran a scheme to put him away.
+He hates Mool since he knows that he is not the son of John Caldwell, but the child of a rapist.